keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### allUsers

-Retrieves all items from the user list.
+Retrieves all items from the `User` list.
 The `allUsers` query also allows you to search, limit and filter results.
 See: [Search and Filtering](#search-and-filtering).

 #### Usage